neo4j-partners/hands-on-lab-neo4j-and-azure/graphacademy/slides/lab-6-agents/01-from-retrievers-to-agents-slides.md

 | Database Query | Text2Cypher | "How many...", "List all..." |

 Each tool has a description that tells the agent when to use it.

 ---

+## What About Vector Cypher?

+You learned three retrievers in Lab 5, but agents typically use two retrieval tools.

+**Why?** Vector Cypher combines semantic search with graph traversal—functionality agents achieve through **tool composition**.

+The agent can:
+1. Call Semantic Search first
+2. Then call Database Query for related entities

+This two-step approach gives the agent flexibility to reason between calls.

+---